civicrm/civicrm-dev-docs/docs/tools/buildkit.md

 1. Determine the location of your shell configuration file.
 This is usually `~/.bashrc`, `~/.bash_profile`, or `~/.profile`.
 1. At the end of the file, add `export PATH="/path/to/buildkit/bin:$PATH"`.
 1. Close and reopen the terminal.
-1. Enter the command `civibuild -v`.
+1. Enter the command `civibuild -h`.
 This should display a help screen for civibuild.
 If you get 'command not found', then check your path and retry the steps above.

 !!! note